vsrinivas/fuchsia/the-book/core_libraries.md

 userspace.
 Linking against the C++ standard library is not especially well suited to this environment (it is too easy to allocate, throw exceptions, etc., and the library itself is large).
-There are a number of useful constructs in the standard libary that we would wish to use, like type traits and unique pointers.
+There are a number of useful constructs in the standard library that we would wish to use, like type traits and unique pointers.
 However, C++ standard libraries are not really to be consumed piecemeal like this.
 So we built a library which provides similar constructs named fbl.
 This library